whylabs/charts/charts/guardrails/README.md

   load balancer configuration.

-The following `values.yaml` service configuration will create a Network Load Balancer (NLB) that resolves to public IP addresses and registers the Pod IPs as load balancer targets:
+The following `values.yaml` service configuration will create a Network Load Balancer (NLB) that resolves to private IP addresses and registers the Pod IPs as load balancer targets:

 ```yaml